 By now I expect you are catching on.
 The trick to defining a global parameter externally is to use the second method; solver tab > global parameters, and then drag and drop to your desired connection.
 In the HMI instance I’ve tied inlet mass flow to a Track Bar so that a user can dynamically change the flow rate during the solve:

-Global Parameter tied to HMI
+Global Parameter tied to HMIGlobal Parameters and HMI components

 Global Parameters are efficient and POWERFUL